National Route 6 (Costa Rica)

 National Primary Route 6, or just Route 6 (Ruta Nacional Primaria 6, or Ruta 6) is a National Road Route of Costa Rica, located in the Alajuela, Guanacaste provinces.

 Description

-In Alajuela province the route covers Upala canton (Upala, Bijagua, Canalete districts).
+In Alajuela province the route covers Upala canton (Upala, Bijagua, and Canalete districts).

-In Guanacaste province the route covers Bagaces canton (Río Naranjo district), Cañas canton (Cañas, Palmira districts).
+In Guanacaste province the route covers Bagaces canton (Río Naranjo district) and Cañas canton (Cañas and Palmira districts).